• 1、What does copyright protect?

 The payment which you make when buying the CD represents payment to the sound recording company and for which you are entitled to use for private purposes.
 It does not include payment of any royalty for the use of the recording or the underlying musical work for any public performance or communication.

-8、Does the performance of radio and television programmes in a shop require a MACA licence?
+8、Does the performance of radio and television programmes in a shop need to obtain a music public performance license from MACA?

 answer:

-Yes , radio and TV programmes contain copyright music , for example, programme themes and background music , pop songs , classical music , film music , commercial jingles, station I.D. , etc .
-As such , public performance by means of audition of radio and TV programmes requires a valid licence .
-Besides , radio and TV broadcasters have paid licence fees only for broadcasting copyright music but not for public performance
+Yes, radio and TV programmes contain copyright music, for example, programme themes and background music, pop songs, film music, commercial jingles, etc .
+As such, public performance by means of audition of radio and TV programmes requires a music public performance license.
+Besides, radio and TV broadcasters have paid license fees only for broadcasting copyright music but not for public performance in a shop.

 answer:

 The fee paid by your company to the composer actually covers his creative effort, production cost and in some cases the synchronization right (i.e. the right to synchronize music with a video, which normally occurs in the context of an audio-visual production such as commercial jingle and film music).
 The writer’s fee however does not cover the rights in relation to any subsequent performance in the public or for usage on the Internet, which the writer does not administer by himself but has already entrusted the rights to MACA under his MACA membership.
-Where a foreign composer is involved , it is also a common international practice for the foreign composer to have assigned such rights to a music copyright society, like CASH in Hong Kong for collective administration .
-Thus , a MACA licence and payment of public performance or communication royalties is still required in such cases.
+Where a foreign composer is involved, it is also a common international practice for a composer to have assigned such rights to a music copyright society, like CASH in Hong Kong for collective management.
+Thus, a MACA license and payment of public performance royalties is still required in such cases.

-10、Why is a licence needed when music is performed in a store where the business does not rely on music?
+10、Why is a license needed when music is performed in a store where the business does not rely on music?

 answer: